thinktandem/thinktandem.io/src/content/articles/lando-platform-workflow.md

 # Git commit with a message that matches the issue number
 git add -A
-git commit -m "#1: Describes what i did"
+git commit -m "#123: Describing what I did to fix that thing."

 # Push the branch to GitHub
-git push origin 1-fixes-that-thing
+git push origin 123-fixes-that-thing
 ```

 * Check out the Lando Reference section below for some tips on how to run tests before you push.
-This can save a lot of time and reduce the potential shame you feel for failing the automated QA
+This can save a lot of time and reduce the potential shame you feel for getting bounced by the automated QA and having to make a second commit enshrining your failure.

 ### 3. Open a PR and do manual and automated testing